tychonievich/graphics/md/text/fractal.md

 # Fractional Dimension

-We often speak of "two dimensional" or 2D and "three-dimensional" or 3D.
+We often speak of "two-dimensional" or 2D and "three-dimensional" or 3D.
 There are several equivalent ways of defining these ideas; let's consider a specific one: cube counting.

 Consider a chunk of some shape that passes though a cube.
 Subdivide that cube evenly into $n$ divisions along each axis to make a grid of $n^3$ smaller cubes.
 How many of those smaller cubes does the shape pass through?

 The exact answer to this question is overly dependent on the specifics of the case^[Some definitions of fractal dimension use spheres instead of cubes, which removes some of these challenges but adds others because [sphere packing](https://en.wikipedia.org/wiki/Sphere_packing) is a nontrivial topic in its own right.].
-For example, an axis-aligned straight line passes through $n$ cubes while a straight line between opposite cube corners may passe through as many as $3n$.
+For example, an axis-aligned straight line passes through $n$ cubes while a straight line between opposite cube corners may pass through as many as $3n$.
 In computing we know how to handle such constants: big-O.
 Any straight line passes through $\Theta(n^1)$ cubes.
 Any flat plane passes through $\Theta(n^2)$ cubes.